Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/ingestion/ingestion-tests/README.md

 - If tests fail with connection errors, make sure Docker is running and ports are available
 - Check Docker logs with `docker-compose logs influxdb_test`
-- Increase timeouts in `conftest.py` if InfluxDB takes longer to start up